George Scarborough was a Texas sheriff and U.S. Deputy Marshal.

-George Scarborough (1859-1900) – Born in Louisiana on October 2, 1859, Scarborough was the son of a Baptist preacher.
-Later, his family moved to Texas and when George grew old enough he began to work as a cowboy.
-In 1885, he was appointed sheriff for Jones County, Texas and later worked as a U.S. Deputy Marshal in El Paso in the 1890’s.
-On June 21, 1895, Scarborough, along with U.S. Deputy Marshal, Jeff Milton, were pursuing fugitive cattle rustler, Martin Monrose, Scarborough shot and killed the outlaw.
-Later, John Wesley Hardin would claim that he had paid Milton and Scarborouugh to kill McRose.
-The U.S. Deputy Marshals were then arrested but when Hardin withdrew his comments, they were released.
+Born in Louisiana on October 2, 1859, Scarborough was the son of a Baptist preacher.
+Later, his family moved to Texas, and when George grew old enough, he began to work as a cowboy.
+In 1885, he was appointed sheriff for Jones County, Texas, and later worked as a U.S. Deputy Marshal in El Paso in the 1890s.
+On June 21, 1895, Scarborough and U.S. Deputy Marshal Jeff Milton were pursuing fugitive cattle rustler Martin Monrose when Scarborough shot and killed the outlaw.
+Later, John Wesley Hardin would claim that he had paid Milton and Scarborough to kill McRose.
+The U.S. Deputy Marshals were then arrested, but when Hardin withdrew his comments, they were released.